uni-notes/uni-notes/docs/Finance_Electives/Econometrics/10_Time_Series_Modelling.md

     - Else, use non-stationary $\to$ stationary transformation
 - We drop parameters if they are significantly equal to 0

+Difficulty

+- The underlying data-generating process may change; give higher sample weight to recent past

 ## Forecasting Types

 ### Single-Step Forecasting